 Kevin P. Moran is currently a graduate student in the Computer Science Department at the College of William & Mary and will be joining the W&M CS Department in August 2018 as a Post-Doctoral Researcher.
 He graduated with a B.A. in Physics and Computer Science from the College of the Holy Cross in 2013, and an M.S. in Computer Science from the College of William and Mary in 2015.
 Kevin is a member of the SEMERU research group and advised by Dr. Denys Poshyvanyk.
-His main research interest involves facilitating the processes of Software Engineering, Maintenance, and Evolution with a focus on mobile platforms.
+His main research interests include software engineering, maintenance, and evolution with a focus on mobile platforms.
 Additionally, he explores applications of data mining and machine learning to software engineering problems.